ryan10day/new_website/_service/about.md

 Tutoring:
 ---
 HKN offers free one-on-one peer tutoring.
 Simply contact a tutor to arrange a time.
 The tutor’s netid, and the courses for which they are offering tutoring are listed below.
-If you would like a tutor for a course that is not listed below, please reach out to Molly Fabe at mkfane2[at]illinois.edu, and we will be happy to arrange something.
+If you would like a tutor for a course that is not listed below, please reach out to Molly Fane at mkfane2[at]illinois.edu, and we will be happy to arrange something.
 You can also check the [CARE website](http://publish.illinois.edu/engineering-care/) for tutoring and extra office hours in non-ECE required classes.

 After the session, please fill out [this form](https://docs.google.com/forms/d/1NMAgB1nKT2S_UE7yKy4KB6PNFr4cqnBuRoIP3wegFes/viewform).
 We appreciate your feedback.